rupeshshewalkar/LinuxDocs/iptables.md

-## A New Post

-	iptables:
+### iptables

-	iptables tool is used to manage the Linux firewall rules. structure is: iptables -> Tables -> Chains -> Rules.
+iptables tool is used to manage the Linux firewall rules.

-	 I. IPTABLES TABLES and CHAINS
+**structure is: iptables -> Tables -> Chains -> Rules.**

-IPTables has the following 4 built-in tables.
+## IPTables has the following 4 built-in tables.

-1. Filter Table
+### 1. Filter Table

 Filter is default table for iptables.
 So, if you don’t define you own table, you’ll be using filter table.
 Iptables’s filter table has the following built-in chains.

-INPUT chain – Incoming to firewall.
+**INPUT chain** – Incoming to firewall.
 For packets coming to the local server.

-OUTPUT chain – Outgoing from firewall.
+**OUTPUT chain**– Outgoing from firewall.
 For packets generated locally and going out of the local server.

-FORWARD chain – Packet for another NIC on the local server.
+**FORWARD chain** – Packet for another NIC on the local server.
 For packets routed through the local server.

-2. NAT table
+### 2. NAT table

 Iptable’s NAT table has the following built-in chains.